Are Pro-Vaping Messages Making It Harder to Quit?

 Without any disrespect whatsoever to Public Health England and ASH, they know very little about the psychology of addiction, therefore they believe the responses that smokers provide in surveys of their attitudes towards vaping.
 As a result, we’re all set to be bombarded with even more pro-vaping propaganda over the coming years.

-That will happen without sparing a single thought for those vapers trying to quit, former smokers who battle against being lured back into nicotine addiction, and smokers who simply want to get free from nicotine addiction rather than prolonging it for the rest of their lives.
+That will happen without sparing a single thought for those trying to quit vaping, former smokers who battle against being lured back into nicotine addiction, and smokers who simply want to get free from nicotine addiction rather than prolonging it for the rest of their lives.

 Cancer Research UK, an amazing charity that does amazing work, (bizarrely) spends donations received on advertising and promoting e-cigarettes.
 Perhaps it’s time for the people behind the thinking that inspires these, albeit well-intentioned campaigns, to consult someone who understands addiction.